Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 statistics (path count, number of nonlinear operations, memory/storage complexity) is showing high severity on a given rule.

-% In this subsection we list some option combinations that have helped preventing
-% timeouts in the past.
-We group the options by timeout causes they are most
-% relevant for.

 ```{note}
 The techniques described below under [modular verification](modular-verification) are
 worth considering no matter which statistic is showing high severity.